julilien/TSC_Doc/index.md

 ## Train and evaluate a classifier

 To train a classifier, you have to create an object of the desired subclass of `jaicore.ml.tsc.classifier.ASimplifiedTSClassifier`.
-This class provides the methods `train` and `predict`, which are implemented by the dervied subclasses.
-The training itself then looks as follows (here: using `jaicore.ml.tsc.classifier.shapelets.LearnShapelets` as an exemplary usage scenario):
+This class provides the methods `train` and `predict`, which are implemented by the derived subclasses.
+The code necessary for the training looks as follows (here: using `jaicore.ml.tsc.classifier.shapelets.LearnShapelets` as an exemplary usage scenario):

 ```java
 LearnShapeletsClassifier ls = new LearnShapeletsClassifier(K, learningRate, regularization, scaleR,